Learning Hub Fly Through

 - Proposed timeframe

 During the mid year holidays, C and W Blocks will be vacated in order to commence the development program.
-Activity on the site is expected to commence during October and will be completed towards the end on 2020.
+Activity on the site is expected to commence 1 December and will be completed towards the end of 2020.

 It is expected that furniture will be delivered and fitted during the 2020 summer holidays, with commissioning of the Learning Hub to take place in January 2021 ahead of the school year.